jack2bs/jack2bs/README.md

 👋 Hi, I’m Jack Toubes!

-I can be reached at jt1065@princeton.edu, or now also at jack.toubes@princeton.edu with any questions or feedback.
+I can be reached at jtoubes@berkeley.edu or jack2bs@berkeley.edu